MicrosoftDocs/cpp-docs/docs/windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md

 ---
-title: "How to: Use the Windows 10 SDK in a Windows Desktop Application"
+title: "How to: Use the Windows 10 SDK in a Windows Desktop application"
 description: "How to set the target SDK version in a Windows Desktop application project to use the Windows 10 SDK." ms.custom: "get-started-article" ms.date: "01/22/2020" ms.assetid: eed6421e-9355-44a6-9582-3f1d453a6d44
 ---
-# How to: Use the Windows 10 SDK in a Windows Desktop Application
+# How to: Use the Windows 10 SDK in a Windows Desktop application

 When you create a new classic Windows desktop project in Visual Studio, it targets the Windows 10 SDK by default.
 Visual Studio installs a version of the Windows 10 SDK when you install the C++ Desktop workload.
 This version of the Windows SDK is compatible with Windows 7 SP1 and later.
 For more information about targeting specific versions of Windows, see [Using the Windows Headers](/windows/win32/WinProg/using-the-windows-headers).